fahimbakshi/Backend-Projects/readme.md

 # video 13 ->
 # logic building in controller :-in -> "const registerUser" we write logic code  based on given bellow->
-get user detail from fruntend(we will test this from postman) validation on fildes -not empty check if user already exist :- check from username,email check fro images ,check for avater uplode them to cloudinary,(check of avtar is uplode)(we added check on cloudinary) create user objects - create entry in db remove password and refresh token field from response
+1)get user detail from fruntend(we will test this from postman) 2)validation on fildes -not empty
+3)check if user already exist :- check from username,email
+4)check fro images ,check for avater
+5)uplode them to cloudinary,(check of avtar is uplode)(we added check on cloudinary) 6)create user objects - create entry in db
+7)remove password and refresh token field from response
-check for user creation
+8)check for user creation
-return resopnse (if not return then send error)
+9)return resopnse (if not return then send error)